-In its submission dated 10 August 2018,99 BHP refers to Orica's 2017 Annual Report to support its claim that increased capacity in the Australian ammonium nitrate market has injured the Australian industry.
+In its submission dated 10 August 2018, BHP refers to Orica's 2017 Annual Report to support its claim that increased capacity in the Australian ammonium nitrate market has injured the Australian industry.137

-Moncourt100 also argues that it is the Australian industry's investments in additional capacity that have led to reduced pricing within Australia.
-Moncourt accepts that this was addressed partially by the 'mothballing' of some capacity at Orica's Yarwun plant; however, it claims that the Burrup plant is likely to exacerbate the issue of excess capacity in the Australian industry.
-The Frontier Report commissioned by BHP101 argues that the pricing of domestic producers was influenced by existing and future excess capacity.

-However, the Commission has also found that the Australian industry has imported ammonium nitrate in order to meet its contractual obligations due to production issues or lack of capacity.
+Moncourt also submits that it is the Australian industry's investments in additional capacity that has led to reduced pricing within the Australian market.138 Moncourt accepts that this was addressed partially by the 'mothballing' of some capacity at Orica's Yarwun plant; however, it claims that the Burrup plant is likely to exacerbate the issue of excess capacity in the Australian ammonium nitrate market.
+The Frontier Report commissioned by BHP claims that the pricing of domestic producers was influenced by existing and future excess capacity.139 However, the Commission has also found that the Australian industry has imported ammonium nitrate in order to meet its contractual obligations due to production issues or lack of capacity.